Give the best Father’s Day present—food! Whip up these delicious treats for Dad he’s sure to love.

 3 thin lemon slices

 Simmer ribs in salted water in large Dutch oven for 1 hour.
 In a saucepan, melt butter.
 Add garlic and sauté for 4 to 5 minutes.
-Add rest of ingredients.
+Add rest of the ingredients.
 Heat to boiling.

 Drain ribs and place in a shallow baking pan.
 Pour sauce over ribs.
 Bake at 350°F for 20 minutes, basting often.